davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 ##### Part 2: Understanding Addressing and Pointers

-Every piece of data in your program, whether it's a variable or a literal (like `3.14`, or `"hello world"`), is stored in two pieces: its content and its address.
-It is possible for programmers to ask the OS for the addresses of existing data, but we can't tell your OS *where* to place them.
+Every piece of data is stored in your memory in two pieces: its content and its address.
+We can ask the OS for the addresses of existing data, but we can't tell your OS *where* to place them.
 We will focus on three syntax elements: the **address-of** operator, the **pointer-declaration** operator, and the **de-referencing** operator.

 1. Let's now consider the code below.
 Read through it before moving on.